vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 {% img /images/middleman/basics_03_build/asset_hash_js.png %}

-Now your images, stylesheets and JavaScript files get a unique name through this added “random” code—what is called a (unique) hash.
-Every time you change an asset and go through the build process again, this hash changes which in turn signals to browsers that then, and only then, they need to re-download that particular file—because it kinda expired.
+Looks nasty, but now your images, stylesheets and JavaScript files get a unique name through this added “random” code—what is called a (unique) hash.
+Every time you change an asset and go through the build process again, this hash changes which in turn signals to browsers that then, and only then, they need to re-download that particular file.
+The files then sorta expired.
 This is called “cache busting”.
 Btw, you can refer to your files the same way as before but during build the references in your HTML and what not get updated to use these hashed names.
 Take a look:

 **/build/index.html(.gz)**